DENTAL BRIDGE

 How to Fix Missing Teeth

-Before you panic, know that Dr. Barroso had lots of options that can help fill in the gap that a missing tooth leaves behind.
+Before you panic, know that Dr. Barroso has lots of options that can help fill in the gap that a missing tooth leaves behind.
 Fixed dental bridges are among the more common choices and work exactly how they sound: by bridging or filling in the space caused by a lost tooth.
 Fixed bridges are just that – fixed – and cannot be taken in and out of the mouth and are typically held in place via bonding cement and/or metal substructures.

 Types of Bridges